-Companion laboratory course to be taken concurrently with BIOL210 lecture course.
-NB: Organ dissections (kidney, heart, brain eye) will be performed by students.
-However, should a student wish not to engage in dissection (e.g., ethical or religious concerns), he/she may observe dissections performed by other students or study digital video demonstration of dissections.
-(Prerequisites: BIOL210 if not taken concurrently)
+Companion laboratory course to be taken concurrently with BIOL 210 lecture course.
+Organ dissections (kidney, heart, brain, eye) will be performed by students.
+Virtual dissections may also be part of the course.
+Should a student wish not to engage in dissection (e.g., ethical or religious concerns), he/she may observe dissections performed by other students or study digital video demonstration of dissections.

+Prerequisite.
+BIOL210 (if not taken concurrently).